 Till now we have understood that in DNS IP address (number) is mapped to the domain name (which humans can understand), but where is this information stored?
 Is it on Name servers?

-Name server (NS Record) records determine which servers will communicate DNS information for a domain.
+Name server (NS Record) records to determine which servers will communicate DNS information for a domain.
 Most name servers provided by hosts look something like ns1.yourhostdomain.com.